derintolu/realsatisfied-blocks/README.md

 RealSatisfied Blocks is a **standalone WordPress plugin** that provides three powerful Gutenberg blocks for displaying real estate office and agent testimonials and ratings.
 The plugin uses the modern WordPress Interactivity API for enhanced frontend interactions including pagination, filtering, and dynamic content loading.

+### Evolution from Widget Dependency to Standalone Plugin

+**Original Foundation**: This plugin started as a modernization effort that required the [RealSatisfied Widget plugin](https://github.com/common-repository/realsatisfied-widget) as a dependency.
+The original RealSatisfied Widget provided essential RSS parsing functionality and data processing capabilities that formed the foundation for our Gutenberg blocks.

+**Standalone Transformation**: Through multiple development iterations, we successfully extracted, modernized, and integrated all the necessary functionality from the RealSatisfied Widget directly into this plugin.
+This transformation eliminated the external dependency while preserving and enhancing all the core features.

-**⚠️ Important:** This plugin is completely standalone and does not require any other plugins to function.
-It includes all necessary RSS parsing, data processing, and display functionality.
+**⚠️ Important:** This plugin is now completely standalone and does not require any other plugins to function.
+It includes all necessary RSS parsing, data processing, and display functionality that was originally provided by the RealSatisfied Widget plugin.

 ## Features